Mousse Au Chocolat

 DIRECTIONS:

-- Break up the chocolate and transfer to a medium microwaveable bowl.
-Add the butter and microwave in 20 second bursts, stirring after each until the chocolate has melted.
+- Break up 4.5 ounces good quality dark chocolate and transfer to a medium microwaveable bowl.
+Add 2 teaspoons butter and microwave in 20-second bursts, stirring after each until the chocolate has melted.
 Set aside to cool.

-- Separate the eggs with the egg yolks going into a small, heatproof glass bowl and the egg whites going into a large bowl.
+- Separate 3 large eggs with the egg yolks going into a small, heatproof glass bowl and the egg whites going into a large bowl.

-- Bring a small pan of water to a simmer (about 1 cup of water).
-Add 2 tablespoons sugar and two tablespoons of amaretto to the egg yolks.
-Place the bowl over the simmering water (so that the bowl doesn’t touch the water) and whisk until the mixture is lightened, thick and fluffy and an instant read thermometer registers about 160°.
+- Bring one cup of water to a simmer (don't boil) in a small saucepan.
+Add 2 tablespoons sugar, 2 tablespoons amaretto and a pinch salt to the egg yolks.
+Place the bowl over the simmering water (so that the bowl doesn't touch the water) and whisk until the mixture is lightened, thick and fluffy, and an instant-read thermometer registers about 160°.
 Set aside.

 - Add the cooled chocolate to the egg yolks and fold the chocolate into the eggs to combine.
 Set aside.

-- Spoon about 1/2 cup of egg whites into the chocolate mixture and stir carefully to lighten up the chocolate.
+- Spoon about ½ cup of egg whites into the chocolate mixture and stir carefully to lighten the chocolate.
 Pour the chocolate mixture into the remaining egg whites and fold the chocolate and egg whites together until combined.

 - Fold in the whipped cream/amaretto mixture, just until combined.